oracle-livelabs/database/patch-me-if-you-can/05-install-oracle-home/install-oracle-home.md

     * The text on bug 28971177 states *Delete from recyclebin$ going for full table scan*.
     * The bug is solved by adding two indexes.
     * This illustrates how changes required by a bug fix gets into the database.
+    * Also note how the backport is registered by inserting a row into `REGISTRY$BACKPORTS`.

     <details>
     <summary>*click to see the output*</summary>